Vishalghyv/Commit-Messages/README.md

 ### Process

-Navigate to the given URL <br><br>
+1. Navigate to the given URL

-Parse the page to get branch URL
+2. Parse the page to get branch URL

-Parse the branch page to get commit message and next commit code <br><br>
+3. Parse the branch page to get commit message and next commit code

-Store the commit message in a new file with format Commit + first six char of commit code
+4. Store the commit message in a new file with format Commit + first six char of commit code

 Navigate to next commit code